Behind blast walls, Somali parliament to choose new president | Politics

 The winner will inherit a daunting list of challenges including the worst drought in 40 years, a violent conflict entering its fourth decade, clan feuds, and a power struggle between the government and federal member states.
 "I am the most deserving person who can take Somalia to one man, one vote," President Mohamed, known as Farmaajo for his reputed love of Italian cheese, told lawmakers on Thursday.

-Last year, Mohamed's failed bid to extend his term by two years sparked street battles in the capital Mogadishu as security forces split into factions, while his attempts to centralize power have irked regional leaders.
-The election has been delayed repeatedly, putting a three-year $400 million International Monetary Fund (IMF) support program at risk, as the president and prime minister traded accusations of trying to derail the process.

-'SOMALIA CAN NOT HAVE A DICTATOR' Almost two-thirds of parliament, chosen by clan elders last month, are new, so lack a long voting record to help predict the outcome, political analysts said.
+Ahlu Sunnah Wal Jama'a (ASWJ), a group of moderate Sufi Muslims, said it wanted to take control because federal authorities were not doing enough to fight hardline Islamists.
+"Let them put down their guns and help us eliminate al Shabaab," Abdisalan Aden Hussein, an ASWJ spokesman told Reuters.

+Residents said there was heavy gunfire from dawn and ASWJ forces armed with rocket-propelled grenades and machine guns had entered the town.
+But Galmudug state information minister Ahmed Shire Falagle said they had been repulsed by government forces.
+The presidential vote has been delayed repeatedly, putting a three-year $400 million International Monetary Fund (IMF) support programme at risk.

-Despite the open field, the favorites include former presidents Sharif Sheikh Ahmed and Hassan Sheikh Mohamud.
+Analysts said former presidents Sharif Sheikh Ahmed and Hassan Sheikh Mohamud were the frontrunners.
 Ahmed, a former Islamist, took over as head of a Western-backed transitional government in 2009.

-Mohamud, a former academic whom donors accused of not doing enough to fight graft while in office, told parliament on Thursday he would reconcile clans and the federal states and hold a referendum on the constitution.
-"Somalia cannot have a dictator leader who illegally clings to their seat," Mohamud said.
+Mohamud, a former academic whom donors accused of not doing enough to fight graft while in office, has promised to reconcile clans and the regions, and to hold a constitutional referendum.
+"Somalia cannot have a dictator leader," he said this week.

-Close contenders and likely king-makers in the later rounds of voting are Puntland region president Said Abdulahi Deni and former Prime Minister Hassan Ali Khaire.
-"I want to liberate our people from the poverty so that they can live with honor," Deni said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)